Fall in love with Corfu Old Town: 23 Wonderful Experiences

 It’s a treat to stay in Corfu Town

 There are many beautiful accommodations in Corfu Town.
-Here are just a couple of suggestions:
+Here are just a couple of gems we have found:

 Final Thoughts On Corfu Old Town